ucb-eecs251b/sp22-labs/lab1/spec.md

 example of this.
 In your lab report, describe which file allows us to choose whether to use a Verilog or Chisel version of the GCD, as well as the path to the Verilog file.***

-***Q9: To start a new porject using Chisel in Chipyard, you will need to do a few things.
+***Q9: To start a new project using Chisel in Chipyard, you will need to do a few things.
 In your lab report, outline where you will put your new project code and its directory structure (following convention), and which files you need to change in order to be able to compile code from your new project.***